kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Cognitive Language Services.md

 ### Use cases

 1. We are running a streaming service with embedded live-chat.
-We can use Azure Content Moderator to filter any profane language that users are sending.
+We can use Azure Content Moderator to filter any profane words that users are sending.
 2. Company is dealing with customers private data.
 Content Moderator can be used to detect if any **PII** information is being sent to email's outside of the organisation.
 3. Government and industrial chatbots - use content moderator to filter any sexually explicit/adult themed/offensive language.